ncusi/PatchScope/docs/author_statistics.md

-The current version of the algorithm (as of PatchScope **0.4.1**), when run on the git diff, says  that there are 4 modified lines, and 1 added line, while in reality  this part was completely rewritten, and the correct answer should be 4 deletions (removals) and 1 addition.
+The current version of the algorithm (as of PatchScope **0.4.1**), when run on the git diff, says  that there are 4 modified lines, and 1 added line, while in reality  this part was completely rewritten, and the correct answer should be 4 deletions (removals) and 5 additions.

 ### Commit counts over time, for author